crystal-ball/ember-cli-prop-types/README.md

 it will be set to the returned default value.
 This can be especially helpful when working with dynamic values or the component helper.

-The `getDefaultProps` method is run during production builds.
+Note that the `getDefaultProps` method is run during production builds.

 ## Lifecycle Hook Super Calls
 This addon calls props validation and default value assignments in the `didReceiveAttrs` and `init` lifecycle hooks.
 Per the Ember.js docs, if you need to define additional behavior in these hooks you must call `this._super(...arguments)`:

 ```javascript
 export default Component.extend({